-The proof of Theorem \ref{thm1} is presented in Section \ref{sec:proof1}.
-The convergence bound indicates that the error mean-square error decays at a geometric rate to a region whose radius is $\mathcal{O}(\alpha)$.
-The first term on the right-hand side of the bound is usually referred to as the \textit{bias}, which captures how the error due to initialization decays, while the second term corresponds to the \textit{variance}.
-Since a constant stepsize cannot eliminate the variance even asymptotically, the steady-state error is proportional to the chosen stepsize.
-Such a bias–variance trade-off qualitatively aligns with existing studies on off-policy Q-learning and, more generally, stochastic approximation algorithms with constant stepsizes \cite{srikant2019finite,bhandari2018finite,chen2024lyapunov,zhang2024constant}.
+The convergence bound shows that the mean-square error decays geometrically to a neighborhood of radius $\mathcal{O}(\alpha)$.
+The first term on the right-hand side corresponds to the \emph{bias}, capturing the decay of the error due to initialization, while the second term corresponds to the \emph{variance}.
+Since a constant stepsize cannot eliminate the variance even asymptotically, the steady-state error scales with the chosen stepsize.
+This bias–variance trade-off is consistent with existing results for off-policy Q-learning and, more generally, stochastic approximation algorithms with constant stepsizes \cite{srikant2019finite,bhandari2018finite,chen2024lyapunov,zhang2024constant}.

-Additionally, we highlight that the convergence bound is expressed entirely in terms of either primative algorithm design parameters (e.g., $\alpha$, $\epsilon$, and $\tau$) or parameters that reflect the fundamental properties of the underlying MDP (e.g., $1/(1-\gamma)$, $\mu_{\pi_b,\min}$, $\pi_{b,\min}$, $r_b$, and $\delta_b$), with \textit{no implicit constants} involved.
-Such quantification is crucial for understanding how exploration limitations affect Q-learning with on-policy sampling.
-The exploration behavior depends on both the learning policies $\pi_k$ and the underlying properties of the MDP.
-While $\lambda$ captures the degree of exploration induced by $\pi_k$, the parameters $\delta_b$, $r_b$, $\pi_{b,\min}$, and $\mu_{\pi_b,\min}$ describe the intrinsic exploration capacity of the MDP.
-Smaller values of $\lambda$, $\delta_b$, $\pi_{b,\min}$, and $\mu_{\pi_b,\min}$, or a larger $r_b$, make it harder to explore the entire state–action space.
-Quantitatively, this leads to a smaller $c_1$ (slower error decay) and larger $c_2$, $c_3$, and $c_4$ (greater variance).
-The influence of these parameters is also reflected in the sample complexity discussed next.
+Additionally, we emphasize that the convergence bound is expressed entirely in terms of either primitive algorithm design parameters (e.g., $\alpha$, $\epsilon$, and $\tau$) or algorithm-independent parameters (e.g., $1/(1-\gamma)$, $\mu_{\pi_b,\min}$, $\pi_{b,\min}$, $r_b$, and $\delta_b$), with \emph{no implicit algorithm-dependent constants}.
+Such explicit quantification is crucial for understanding how exploration limitations affect Q-learning with on-policy sampling.
+In particular, the exploration behavior depends on both the learning policies $\pi_k$ and the intrinsic properties of the MDP.
+While the lower bound $\lambda=\epsilon/|\mathcal{A}|$ on the policies captures the degree of exploration induced by $\pi_k$, the parameters $\delta_b$, $r_b$, $\pi_{b,\min}$, and $\mu_{\pi_b,\min}$ characterize the intrinsic exploration capacity of the MDP.
+Smaller values of $\lambda$, $\delta_b$, $\pi_{b,\min}$, and $\mu_{\pi_b,\min}$, or a larger $r_b$, make it more difficult to explore the state--action space.
+Quantitatively, this leads to a smaller $c_1$ (slower bias decay) and larger $c_2$, $c_3$, and $c_4$ (higher variance).
+The effect of these parameters is further reflected in the sample complexity discussed next.

 \begin{corollary} For a given $\xi > 0$, the sample complexity to achieve $\mathbb{E}[\|Q_{k} - Q^*\|_{\infty}] \leq \xi$ is